RsyncProject/rsync/rsyncd.conf.5.md

 ## SSL/TLS Daemon Setup

-When setting up an rsync daemon for access via SSL/TLS, you will need to configure a proxy (such as haproxy or nginx) as the front-end that handles the encryption.
+When setting up an rsync daemon for access via SSL/TLS, you will need to configure a TCP proxy (such as haproxy or nginx) as the front-end that handles the encryption.

 - You should limit the access to the backend-rsyncd port to only allow the proxy to connect.
 If it is on the same host as the proxy, then configuring it to only listen on localhost is a good idea.
-- You should consider turning on the `proxy protocol` parameter if your proxy supports sending that information.
+- You should consider turning on the `proxy protocol` rsync-daemon parameter if your proxy supports sending that information.
 The examples below assume that this is enabled.

 An example haproxy setup is as follows: